comunica/Article-ISWC2018-Resource/content/conclusions.md

 or even serve as a complete server-side SPARQL query endpoint that aggregates different datasources.
 In future work, we will look into supporting supporting alternative (non-semantic) query languages as well, such as [GraphQL](cite:cites graphql).

-Since Comunica is built on Linked Data and Web technologies, it is the ideal research platform for investigating new Linked Data publication interfaces, and for experimenting with different query algorithms.
+If you are a Web researcher, then Comunica is the ideal research platform for investigating new Linked Data publication interfaces, and for experimenting with different query algorithms.
-Because Comunica is extensively documented and has a ready-to-use API, it can not only be used by the research community, but for example also by developers of RDF-consuming applications.
+New modules can be implemented independently without having to fork existing codebases.

-<span class="comment" data-author="RV">Yes, but phrase your sentences with researcher/people as subjects, i.e., involve the reader, draw them in.
-Also, emphasize again that they just need to build new independent modules, not fork or anything.
-And that the DI just wires it together.</span>
+The modules can be combined with each other using an RDF-based configuration file that can be instantiated into an actual engine through dependency injection.

-We invite future and past LDF researchers to implement their interface handlers and algorithms in Comunica,
+However, the target audience is broader than just the research community.
-<span class="comment" data-author="RV">Maybe say that we will also do that, to not just put the work on others</span>
+As Comunica is built on Linked Data and Web technologies, and is extensively documented and has a ready-to-use API, developers of RDF-consuming (Web) applications can also make use of the platform.
-so that the effects of _combining_ these features can be investigated, instead of only experimenting with them in isolation.
+In the future, we will continue maintaining and developing Comunica and intend to support and collaborate with future researchers on this platform.

-In the future, we will continue maintaining and developing Comunica and intend to support future researchers on this platform.
+The introduction of Comunica will trigger a _new generation of Web querying research_.
-<span class="comment" data-author="RV">There's a possibility of ending more strongly: now there's a query engine experimentation platform, this will spawn tons of new research, and expose promising areas that remained covered so far.</span>
+Due to its flexibility and modularity, existing areas can be _combined_ and _evaluated_ in more detail, and _new promising areas_ that remained covered so far will be exposed.